MikeBergmann/bones-milestone-lua-interface-desc/doc/basics-and-structure.md

 The language abbreviations correspond to the ISO 639-1 codes, which are used by the Language Module.

 ### LUA Main Program
-Each Bones Milestone LUA program must include the' BonesMilestone' module:
+Each Bones Milestone LUA program must include the 'BonesMilestone' module:

     -- Platform modules
     require "BonesMilestone" -- always necessary

-This module ensures that all Bones Milestone Modules specific modules are loaded and a cross-platform development is possible to some extent, i. e. that you can develop your Bones Milestone LUA programs on the PC and run them without any further source modification on the audio player.
+The 'BonesMilestone' module ensures that the LUA interpreter loads all Bones Milestone Modules specific modules and cross-platform development is possible to some extent, i. e. that you can develop your Bones Milestone LUA programs on the PC.